mastro993/verificaC19-flutter/README.md

 ## Example app

-An example application is currently WIP.
+An example application can be seen [here](https://github.com/mastro993/greenguard-app).

 ## Usage